Brennvo/personal-website/src/pages/about.md

 <div class="expanded-content">

 <p>
 I desperately wanted to relocate out of the Washington, D.C. metropolitan area.
 Two years into my first job, I felt like it was finally time.
-I deemed Austin and Phoenix my two candidates.
+I eventually I deemed Austin and Phoenix my two candidates.
 After some phone calls, research, and nerves, I decided to move to Austin, and I couldn't be more happy.
 </p>

 <p>